If I Could Turn Back Time…Forever Young…I’m Not Gonna Grow Old… Seventeen Forever…Young and Beautiful

 Wisdom is with the aged, and understanding in length of days.

 Each day is precious, no matter how many of them God grants us.
-One of the benefits of old age is the lifetime of knowledge and experience that comes with it.
+One of the benefits of old age is the lifetime of knowledge and experience that comes along with it.
 It is a priceless privilege to seek and receive counsel from those who possess practical and spiritual acumen.
 The kind that comes, not from books or lectures, but from trial and error, perseverance, and longsuffering.

 Psalm 103:14,15 (ESV)